Your new design will be uploaded in:

 Oscar Romero’s feast day is the 24th March.

-Our virtues for this half term are Faith-filled and Hopeful
+Our virtues for this half term are Eloquent and Truthful

 Let solidarity be your truth - JK Policy Institute | Research, Policy, Development, Governance